XPRNetwork/proton.token/LAUNCH.md

 5. Go to https://proton.bloks.io/account/tokentester?loadContract=true&tab=Actions&account=tokentester&scope=tokentester&limit=100&action=issue

     - to: is "tokentester"
-    - quantity: is how much you want to issue right now, e.g. 4.0000 MEME
+    - quantity: is how much you want to issue right now, e.g. "4.0000 MEME"
     - memo: you can leave empty

 Then the token should appear in your wallet 🙂